 You never want to treat social media marketing like you have been given a megaphone and a manifesto, and just shout out into the abyss and see what sticks.
 Some brands benefit from posting slightly less than standard best practices, while others may benefit from posting more frequently.

-To get a decent idea of what might work for your audience, look at your Social Media Tracker.
-Then click to the platform of your choice, and look at the 'Activity' tab.
+To get a decent idea of what might work for your social audience, use a social analytics platform Social Media Tracker.
+Click to the platform of your choice, and look at the 'Activity' tab.
 You can review different periods, assess your posting frequency in each, and see which yielded the most results.
 You can also use this tab to see how often your competitors are posting on each channel, and perhaps draw some inspiration from them.

 How to Use This Information